vcardoza/ebay-sdk-php/README.md

 ## Description

 The eBay SDK for PHP allows developers to programmatically interact with eBay’s marketplace services.
-It provides comprehensive access to various features such as listing products, retrieving sales orders, managing inventories, and tracking payments.
+It provides comprehensive access to various features such as products, retrieving sales orders.

 ### Features
 Orders and Transaction: Fetch sales orders and transaction details for order processing and reporting.